Cotton Belt 819: First restoration and excursion service

 During the summer of 1986, film crews came to Pine Bluff for the production of the movie End of the Line.
-Engine 819 played a minor role along with 35 Pine Bluff residents turned-actors, many of them members of the Cotton Belt Rail Historical Society who had helped restore the steam engine.
+No. 819 played a minor role along with 35 Pine Bluff residents turned-actors, many of them members of the Cotton Belt Rail Historical Society who had helped restore the steam engine.
 Arkansas-born actress Mary Steenburgen was the film's executive producer, who worked hard to be able to use the newly restored locomotive for the movie.
 On August 27, Pine Bluff residents were treated to a special premiere showing of the Orion Pictures film at the Pine Mall Cinema.
 Proceeds from the $5.00 tickets were given to the Cotton Belt Rail Historical Society.

-For the next seven years, the locomotive traveled on numerous excursions, including a trip to the 1990 NRHS convention in St. Louis, where it stood at Union Station with Union Pacific Railroad's No. 844, Frisco No. 1522 and Norfolk Southern's Norfolk & Western No. 1218.
-No. 819 ran its final excursion train to Tyler, Texas and return in October 1993, and it was last fired up in 1994 before it would be permanently silenced.
-Also in 1993, the St. Louis Southwestern had been merged into the SP, which would later be merged into the UP, which has a policy where no foreign steam locomotives would be allowed to operate on their trackage.
+For the next seven years, the locomotive traveled on numerous excursions, including a trip to the 1990 NRHS convention in St. Louis, where it stood at Union Station with Union Pacific's No. 844, Frisco No. 1522 and Norfolk and Western No. 1218.
+No. 819 ran its final excursion train to Tyler, Texas and return in October 1993, and it was last fired up on March 11, 1994 before it would be permanently silenced.

-Current disposition (1993-present)
+Disposition

-Engine No. 819 was listed on the National Register of Historic Places in May 18, 2003.
+No. 819 was listed on the National Register of Historic Places in May 18, 2003.

 The locomotive is partially disassembled for its mandated 15-year Federal Railroad Administration inspection.
 The boiler has been “ultra-sounded” and documented, with only a small area of the firebox remaining to be checked.
 The flue tubes were removed with plans made for their replacement.
 A sudden increase in material costs and various emergency repairs needed at the museum over the years have exhausted funds that were hoped to be used to complete the project.
-The locomotive is sat idle inside the museum, awaiting its return to steam and possible future travels.
-Due to the Union Pacific's steam policy banning foreign locomotives, current plans only call for a cosmetic restoration of No. 819.
+The locomotive sat idle inside the museum, awaiting its return to steam and possible future travels.

 In March 2021, the Arkansas State Legislature passed an act designating No. 819 the official locomotive of Arkansas with the hope that the passing of this act would encourage and provide for future funds for a restoration to operating condition and protection for the locomotive.